MarcusMa/react-native-async-load-bundle/README.md

 5. Run the app project by Android Studio or XCode.

-> NOTICE: There are two ways to start an activity with react native in android app: one as sync, the other as async.
-It is same with the official reference implementation when using sync.
-As for async, it will start a general activity, which will load a common bundle file, after that it will start a custom activity using react native, which will only load the differential bundle file.
+> NOTICE: There are two ways to start an activity with react native in android app: one as SYNC, the other as ASYNC.
+It is same with the official reference implementation when using SYNC.
+As for ASYNC, it will start a general Activity (or ViewController), which will load a common bundle file, after that it will start a custom Activity (or ViewController) using react native, which will **ONLY** load the differential bundle file.
 The load time of react view will display by log and toast.
-If you want to get the load time accurately, you should restart the app before clicking one of the bottom two buttons.

 ## 📋 Experimental data